s-KaiNet/spfx-fast-serve/README.md

-# SPFx Fast Serve Tool :rocket
+# :rocket: SPFx Fast Serve Tool

 A command line utility, which modifies your SharePoint Framework solution, so that it runs continuous `serve` command as fast as possible.